vintagelock/vintage_labeller/README.md

-# Bluesky Labeler Starter Kit
+# Vintage BlueSky Labeller

+# Original text

 Use this repository to get started with your own Bluesky Labeler.
 Click the "Use this template" button above to create a new repository, and then follow the instructions below.